• Skip to primary navigation

 Labeled ingredients for Ca Ri Ga.

 • Chicken: For the best Vietnamese curry, use dark meat with bones and skin.
+I like using chicken thighs.
 More information provided below.

 • Curry powder ("bột cà ri"): Use Madras curry powder, which is a spicier blend from India.
 The brand I use is Kim Tu Thap (labeled "Ca Ri Ni An Do" for Indian curry powder) but Sing Kung and D&D are also popular.
 Each curry blend is different though, so start with a small amount and adjust to your preferred spice level.
-I'd recommend finding these at an Asian grocery store.
+These can be found at an Asian grocery store.

 • Fish sauce: Used ubiquitously in Vietnamese cooking for salt and umami.
 My favorite brand is Red Boat because it's more concentrated, so a little goes a long way.
 You may need to add more if using a different brand.